Get started by searching below:

 • Identifying as LGBTQ+: The National Center on Elder Abuse (NCEA) found that 8% of LGBTQ+ elders were physically abused by a caregiver.

-If an older person is at increased risk of elder abuse, keep a close watch on them and note any negative changes in their appearance or behavior.
+If an older person is at increased risk of elderly abuse in nursing homes, keep a close watch on them and note any negative changes in their appearance or behavior.

 How to Report Nursing Home Abuse